 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Want to learn more about Japanese New Year traditions and the history of Toshikoshi Soba?
-Check out Just Hungry.
+Check out Just Hungry for more detailed information.

 Notable Ingredients

-While this is a basic recipe with just a few ingredients, those items may be difficult to find for some.
 Soba are long, thin buckwheat-based noodles.
-They are becoming more and more available in the Asian section of many larger grocery stores and markets with Japanese ingredients.
+They are becoming more and more available in many larger grocery stores and markets with Japanese ingredients.
 They can also be found on Amazon: Hakubaku Organic Soba Noodles.

 Shichimi Togarashi (completely optional) is a seven spice seasoning blend with red pepper, citrus peel, sesame seeds, ginger, and seaweed.
 It can occasionally be found in the spice section of larger grocery stores, markets with Japanese ingredients, or on Amazon: Shichimi Togarashi.